MASLD and MASH

 other lab based tests.

-Currently there are no FDA approved therapies to prevent or treat MASH, but several clinical research studies for developing treatments are available.
+Currently, there are limited FDA approved therapies to treat MASH.
+Several clinical research studies for developing treatments are available.

-Contact DRI today to schedule a free FibroScan® and see if a clinical trial is right for you.
+Contact DRI today to schedule a no-cost FibroScan® and see if a clinical trial is right for you.

 AM I AT RISK?